ibm-developer-skills-network/duwjx-tdd_bdd_PracticeCode/labs/03_test_fixtures/README.md

 Use the class level fixtures to invoke `db.create_all()` before all tests and `db.session.close()` after all tests.

-Run `nosetests` to make sure that your test case executes as expected.
+Run `nosetests` to make sure that your test case executes without errors.

 ```bash
 nosetests